Back to Maintenance & Care

 Usually, the winter season is associated with a more aggressive environment in general.
 This pretty much does not mean that your wood flooring will transform dramatically, but snow, ice and rain can certainly be a reason for some serious issues.
 Don’t worry, because if you make sure to stick to a proper and regular maintenance routine you will be able to adapt to the colder and more humid weather outside.

 This winter season makes sure to take your time and protect your floor from the winter debris, soil, excess moisture and temperature and humidity changes.
 Here are some professional recommendations and advice you can try for yourself:

-Excess Moisture – It is popular that moisture and wood are definitely not best friends.
-In fact, excessive moisture can be dangerous for wooden floors, causing a lot of stressing and many issues.
+It is popular that moisture and wood are not best friends.
+Excessive moisture can be dangerous for wooden floors, causing a lot of stressing and many issues.
 Left unattended and untreated, excessive moisture can cause cupping and crowning of the wood, which can also lead to broken or lifted planks.
 The finish of your floor can also be damaged by moisture and its protective power will be weakened for sure.
 If you have pets, also make sure that they are trained to not enter the house before their paws are wiped from the outside moisture and dirt.
 Furthermore, make sure to add some extra sessions with the mop whenever needed and wipe off the moisture and dirt from your wooden floor as soon as you notice it.